AdguardTeam/KnowledgeBaseDNS/docs/public-dns/solving-problems/how-to-flush-dns-cache.md

 ### Android

-The easiest way to clear your DNS cache on your Android device is to turn the Airplane mode on and off.
-You can enable/disable the Airplane Mode in the Quick Settings pane.
+There are different ways to clear the DNS cache on your Android device.
+It's important to note that the exact steps may vary depending on the version of Android you're using and the device manufacturer.

-A hard reboot of the device also flushes the DNS cache.
-In order to do that, press and hold the power button for at least 20 seconds.
-It will (usually) force your device to reboot manually and the DNS cache will be cleared.
+#### Clear DNS cache via Chrome

+Google Chrome, often the go-to browser on Android, holds its own DNS cache.
+To flush this cache in the Chrome browser, follow the instructions below:

+1. Launch Chrome on your Android device
+1. Enter `chrome://net-internals/#DNS` into address bar
+1. On the DNS lookup page, choose DNS from the menu on the left
+1. In the panel on the right, tap the `Clear Host Cache` button to purge the DNS cache on your device

+#### Modify the Wi-Fi network to Static

+To clear your Android device's DNS cache by setting a Static IP for your Wi-Fi connection, follow these steps:

+1. Go to *Settings → Wi-Fi* and choose the network you're connected to
+1. Look for IP settings and select *Static*
+1. Fill in the required fields.
+The necessary information can be obtained from your network administrator or your router’s configuration page
+1. After entering the required info, reconnect to your Wi-Fi network.
+This action will force your device to update its IP and DNS settings, clearing the DNS cache in the process.

+#### Reset network settings

 Another option is to reset the network settings of your device in the Settings app.
 Open *Settings → System → Advanced → Reset options → Reset network settings* and tap *Reset Settings* to confirm.